Get in touch at or call 01765 640 564

 Western Red Cedar and Alaskan Yellow Cedar are both time-honoured, go-to choices for cladding, fencing and decking projects.

-Douglas fir (Pseudotsuga menziesii) is a stunning timber species for outdoor projects like cladding, fencing and decking.
-You may also know it as Douglas spruce or Oregon pine.
+Douglas fir is a popular species for outdoor projects like cladding, fencing and decking.
+It can also be used for joinery, feature trusses and structural work.